AmyOShea/MS3-Cocktail-Hour/README.md

 ### Overall Feel

 For this project I wanted to have a dark feel to emulate a night-time setting.
 While there are some family-friendly recipes to choose from, the majority of the content will be more adult-themed so I feel that the bar-type setting was the way to go.
-In keeping with the bar theme, I dewcided to have a neon effect following throughout all pages.
+In keeping with the bar theme, I decided to have a neon effect following throughout all pages.

 ### Colour Scheme